 - By default, each log file can be collected by using only one Logtail configuration file.

-- You can include only asterisks (*) and question marks (?) as wildcard characters in the log path.
+- You can use only asterisks (*) and question marks (?) as wildcard characters in the log path.

 Log Sample Enter a valid sample log entry that is collected from an actual scenario.
 Example: